An assortment of different faces

 Colourism

 Colourism is a common form of discrimination in which people are conditioned to treat lighter or fairer skin with greater value, desirability, and inclusion.
 This occurs both within and outside of racial communities.
 For example, in many Asian countries, darker skin is linked to lower-class people.
-Moreover, lighter skin and whiteness are usually more celebrated in standards of beauty around the world.
+Moreover, lighter skin and whiteness are usually more celebrated in standards of beauty worldwide.
 Generally, the darker your skin tone is, the greater oppression you are likely to face.

 Apartheid and Non-Han Chinese Oppression